Italian diaspora: Background of ancient Italian migrations

+Italica was the first Roman settlement in Spain.
+It was founded in 206 BC by Roman general Scipio as a colonia for his Italic veterans and named after them.
+Italica later grew attracting new migrants from the Italian peninsula and also with the children of Roman soldiers and native women.
+Roman emperors Trajan and Hadrian were born in Italica.

 Italian Levantines are people living mainly in Turkey, who are descendants from Genoese and Venetian colonists in the Levant during the Middle Ages Italian Levantines have roots even in the eastern Mediterranean coast (the Levant, particularly in present-day Lebanon and Israel) since the period of the Crusades and the Byzantine empire.
-A small group came from Crimea and the Genoese colonies in the Black sea, after the Fall of Constantinople in 1453.
+A small group came from Crimea and the Genoese colonies in the Black Sea, after the Fall of Constantinople in 1453.
 The majority of the Italian Levantine in modern Turkey are descendants of traders and colonists from the maritime republics of the Mediterranean (such as the Republic of Venice, the Republic of Genoa and the Republic of Pisa or of the inhabitants of the Crusader states).
-There are two big communities of Italian Levantines: one in Istanbul and the other in Izmir.
-At the end of the 19th century there were nearly 6,000 Levantines of Italian roots in Izmir.
+There are two big communities of Italian Levantines: one in Istanbul and the other in İzmir.
+At the end of the 19th century there were nearly 6,000 Levantines of Italian roots in İzmir.
 They came mainly from the Genoese island of Chios.
 The community reached more than 15,000 members during Ataturk's times, but now is reduced to a few hundred, according to Italian Levantine writer Giovanni Scognamillo.

 Italians in Lebanon (or Italian Lebanese) are a community in Lebanon.
 Between the 12th and 15th centuries, the Italian Republic of Genoa had some Genoese colonies in Beirut, Tripoli, and Byblos.
 In more recent times, the Italians came to Lebanon in small groups during World War I and World War II, trying to escape the wars at that time in Europe.
 Some of the first Italians who choose Lebanon as a place to settle and find refuge were Italian soldiers from the Italo-Turkish War from 1911 to 1912.
 Most of the Italians chose to settle in Beirut because of its European style of life.
 Few Italians left Lebanon for France after independence.
 The Italian community in Lebanon is very small (about 4,300 people) and it is mostly assimilated into the Lebanese Catholic community.
 There is a growing interest in economic relationships between Italy and Lebanon (like with the "Vinifest 2011").